Amphetamine Screen (Blood)

 Amphetamine is a commonly used recreational drug that overstimulates the central nervous system and makes users feel unusually alert, energetic, and productive.
 Stimulants like amphetamine and methamphetamine can also cause euphoria, overwhelming agitation, delusions, and hallucinations.
 Feelings of aggression and paranoia can make people more prone to violence.
 Abusing these drugs can also cause other serious health problems, including stroke, heart disease, convulsions, and severe tooth decay.

 Amphetamine also has medical uses.
-Doctors sometimes prescribe the drug in small doses for patients with attention-deficit disorder, or ADD, and attention-deficit/hyperactivity disorder, or ADHD.
-Doctors also sometimes use the drug to treat depression and narcolepsy, a sleep disorder marked by falling into a sudden deep sleep in inappropriate places or situations.
+Health care providers sometimes prescribe the drug in small doses for patients with attention-deficit disorder, or ADD, and attention-deficit/hyperactivity disorder, or ADHD.
+Health care providers also sometimes use the drug to treat depression and narcolepsy, a sleep disorder marked by falling into a sudden deep sleep in inappropriate places or situations.

 The test can distinguish between abuse and prescription use.